-The Langkawi Supreme tour takes you on an exciting journey to some of Malaysia’s favourite holiday-making spots, starting with a 2-night stay in Kuala Lumpur followed by a fun-filled 5-night stay in the island of Langkawi!
+The Langkawi Supreme tour takes you on an exciting journey to some of Malaysia’s favorite holiday-making spots, starting with a 2-night stay in Kuala Lumpur followed by a fun-filled 5-night stay in the island of Langkawi!

-Made up of 99 islands on the west coast of Malaysia, the archipelago of Langkawi surrounds itself with sparkling turquoise sea, with soft white sands, fringed by swaying palm trees.
+Made up of 99 islands on the west coast of Malaysia, the archipelago of Langkawi surrounds itself with the sparkling turquoise sea, with soft white sands, fringed by swaying palm trees.
 The interior of the main island offers a fusion of paddy fields and verdant hillside jungles.
-Aside from being a sought-after beach destination, Langkawi is also famous for its duty-free shopping — perfect for those who looking to cart off cheaper priced alcohol, cigarettes, chocolate and other merchandise.
+Aside from being a sought-after beach destination, Langkawi is also famous for its duty-free shopping — perfect for those who looking to cart off cheaper priced alcohol, cigarettes, chocolate, and other merchandise.
 For adventure seekers, Langkawi offers excellent dive sites and trekking opportunities to the Seven Wells Waterfall.
 While you’re here, don’t miss a chance to hitch a ride on the Pantai Kok Cable Car!

 Kuala Lumpur — KL in short — is by far the fastest-growing and busiest city in Malaysia, dotted with unique skyscrapers, six-lane highways, colonial architecture and yet, an abundance of verdant greenery.
 Best known for the iconic Petronas Twin Towers, KL is a shopping haven that offers some of the largest shopping malls in Southeast Asia.
 Each year, travelers and shopaholics flock to KL in search of high-end merchandise and one-of-a-kind street market picks.
-For the culture vulture, KL offers a sneak peak into the multicultural Malaysian life through its mosques and temples, old monuments, street food hawker stalls and more.
+For the culture vulture, KL offers a sneak peek into the multicultural Malaysian life through its mosques and temples, old monuments, street food hawker stalls and more.

-This tour is suitable for honeymooners, family vacationers and even incentive groups.
+This tour is suitable for honeymooners, family vacationers, and even incentive groups.

 Day 1: Arrival in Kuala Lumpur